 Aside from our supremacy in hockey, what many Canadians believe creates our sense of unity/community as a nation and a people distinct from the United States, is our universal healthcare system.
 This has been one of the key factors cited by the United Nations when it has continuously ranked Canada as the top nation in the world to live.
 Our Canadian identity is directly tied to the Canadian Health Act, which makes the promise “to protect, promote, and restore the physical and mental well-being of every Canadian resident and to facilitate reasonable access to health services without financial or other barriers.”

-In 2003, more than $121 billion was spent for health care in Canada with 70 per cent of the costs paid for by the federal and provincial governments' publicly funded system.
+In 2003, more than $121 billion was spent on health care in Canada with 70 percent of the costs paid for by the federal and provincial governments’ publicly funded system.
 Corporate Canada paid for most of the remaining 30 per cent of non-essential medical and dental expenses, according to the Canadian Institute for Health Information – and Statistics Canada.

 Is government cash infusion enough?

 A negative trend began in the early 1990s towards the Americanization of our healthcare system.
 The federal government started cutting transfer payments to the provinces, much of this money had been earmarked to fund provincial healthcare plans.
 To reduce costs, the provinces started to de-list medical services that were not deemed essential by the Canadian Health Act, services the provinces had previously provided and paid for.